 Spoken Music provides a spoken description of the elements of the score.
-These spoken descriptions are provided in such a way that the information is compressed as much as possible to ensure the spoken elements provide usable information but also that the descriptions do not become unwieldly.
-The format is proving very popular with print impaired users, who in the past have either had no access scores, or have had to contend with the logistic problems of traditonal production methods associated with Braille Music.
-Spoken MUSICNETWORK Project 7

-Music has therefore become valuable to many users as both a learning tool for music and also a means of obtaining a score which can be used in much the same way as a traditional score is used by traditional users.
+These spoken descriptions are provided in such a way that the information is compressed as much as possible to ensure the spoken elements provide usable information but also that the descriptions do not become unwieldy.
+The format is proving very popular with print impaired users, who in the past have either had no access scores, or have had to contend with the logistic problems of traditional production methods associated with Braille Music.
+Spoken Music has therefore become valuable to many users as both a learning tool for music and also a means of obtaining a score that can be used in much the same way as a traditional score is used by traditional users.

-3.2.2 Talking Music - Case Study
+3.2.1 Talking Music - Case Study

-FNB have been researching the use and production of Talking Music for several years.
-This started with an in-house software package called Solfege.
-Solfege could be used to create Talking Music scores by manual transcription of music scores into the software.
+FNB has been researching the use and production of Talking Music for several years.
+This started with an inhouse software package called Solfege.2 Solfege could be used to create Talking Music scores by manual transcription of music scores into the software.
 The success of this format with users encouraged work to be carried out on a more automated transcription method.
 This work was further boosted by the inclusion of a VIP module in the Wedelmusic project.

 A Talking Music Plug-in called Talking Music Maker has now been provided for Coda Music's Finale Music notation software.
-This plug-in will convert any Finale score into a Daisy Talking Music Book.
+This plug-in will convert any Finale score into a Daisy3 Talking Music Book.

 The Daisy talking book format allows text to be structured into a hierarchy.
-This means that the Talking Music Scores can be navigated through by the user using a hardware or software Daisy player.
-The plug-in has facilites for both simple one-click score transcription and also facilites for more personalised production where the Talking Music structure can be adjusted to meet the exact needs of the user.
+This means that the user using a hardware or software Daisy player can navigate through the Talking Music Scores.
+The plug-in has facilities for both simple one-click score transcription and also facilities for more personalised production where the Talking Music structure can be adjusted to meet the exact needs of the user.